kmadjei/LoveMaths-JS-WalkthrouhProject/README.md

 ## Features

 - Games Area - presents the content which the user will interact with
-- Controls Area - User is able to select icon for the desired math game after web application loads
+- Controls Area - provides users the ability to choose desired game
-- Question Area - displays the challenge for the user to take on
+- Question Area - displays the challenge question for the user
-- Score Area - showcases the users progress throughout math the game
+- Score Area - showcases the user's progress throughout math the game

 ## Technologies Used